morgulbrut/LoRa32_Node/README.md

 ## Features

- * DHT11 sensor
+ * DHT11 sensor.
- * 18650 battery holder
+ * 18650 battery holder.
- * Shitty Addon Connector
+ * Shitty Addon Connector.
- * Piece to break out and use as an antenna mount
+ * Piece to break out and use as an antenna mount.
- * Designed in the Canton of Glarus
+ * Designed in the Canton of Glarus.

 ## TODO/Problems

+There are some different Versions around which aren't not totally pin compatible on some power pins.

- * DHT11 are super inaccurate, replace with at least DHT21
+ * DHT11 are super inaccurate, replace with at least DHT21.
- * Different pinout on the power pins.
-Add some 0R
+ * Add some 0R on those incompatible pins.
- * Add battery measurement
+ * Add battery measurement.